Bramble: The Mountain King

 The Mountain King is so visually demanding that my no-break started bipping as soon as my character stepped out of his home and into the woods.
 To make matters worst, my PSU started dying on me, restarting my computer during gameplay.
 At first I thought it was the game's issue, that it was poorly optimised and it was its fault, while other games worked fine.
 I tried lowering the graphics, but the problem persisted.
 So I uninstalled it never to look back, only to find out it was indeed my rig's issue.
 So I returned to the game's dark world with a new PSU, and I was happy to know it wasn't the game's fault, as I was very much enjoying it when I left it.

 In grand gaming tradition, the first level introduces the mechanics of the game, regarding platforming, climbing, dragging objects and general interactivity.
 Interactive objects have a white dot close to them, and when you get close, you get an input.
-Some of these interactive moments are just to look at things, while others regard puzzles that must be solved to clear the path - and puzzles in this game are pretty light and barely count as such.
-Early in the game, you'll gain this glowing stone that can work as a lantern, but also as a weapon against some enemies, such as bosses and the titular bramble.
+Some of these interactive moments are just to look at things, while others regard puzzles that must be solved to clear the path - and puzzles in this game are pretty light.
+Early in the game, you'll gain this glowing stone that can work as a lantern, as a weapon against some enemies, and that can clear up titular bramble when it's blocking your way.
 This is why I preferred playing this game with keyboard and mouse, in that the WASD keys worked fine, and aiming with the mouse was great.

 Bramble has a lot of stealth sections, specially since your character doesn't have many means to defend himself.
 Some enemies are more perceptive than others, and may pester you through an entire section.
 Others who dwell in darkness are actually attracted by your light, so it becomes tense to walk without knowing where you're going.
 The game also has its fair share of jump scares, and moments you just have to RUN.

 The game is very linear, but there's a fair share of collectables along the path.
-Some are right at your face, while others are so well hidden that only a few players have found them - as in, their achievements are regarded as rare.
-While you progress, you may find books (which are not so well hidden on propose) telling the stories of the places and characters we saw, explaining the lore.
-And this is when I address the story and visuals.
+While you progress, you may also find books (which are not so well hidden on propose) telling the stories of the places and characters we saw, explaining the lore.
+In fact, Bramble is the kind of game that invites achivement hunting.

 As my personal experience exemplified, this game really demands a lot from the hardware.
-While the models are clearly cartoonish, with big eyes and small noses, the visuals are ultra realistic and incredibly immersive, really conveying that you're at this dark fairy tale in medieval Scandinavia.
-It really pushes the Unreal 5 engine to its futhest.
-On top of that, the soundtrack is beautiful, with ocasional gentle yet powerful vocals, complementing the scenes and pinpointing their moods, from times of peace and quiet in the woods to desolating moments of despair.
+While the models are clearly cartoonish with their big eyes, the visuals are ultra realistic and incredibly immersive, really conveying that you're at this dark fairy tale in medieval Scandinavia.
+The issue however is that the art direction did mislead me sometimes on what to do, or where to go.
+The soundtrack is beautiful, with ocasional gentle yet powerful vocals, complementing the scenes and pinpointing their moods, from times of peace and quiet in the woods to desolating moments of despair.

 If you can stomach this game (and I have stomached far more horrific than that, namely Kane & Lynch 2), you'll find a genuinely beautiful game, with instances of light within the darkness, and vice versa - a damn good game.
 While it can be a bit janky at some times, it never frustrated me other than technically.